 - eggs

-- vanilla extract + almond extract (this is optional, but helps the strawberry flavor pop)
+- vanilla extract + almond extract (the almond is optional, but helps the strawberry flavor pop)

 - cornstarch